Pureheart leaps to the target.

 Yes, you can use this to get on top of obstacles that melee enemies can't get on top of, meaning they can't hit you.

-This isn't actually useful in basically any gameplay, but it's worth noting.
+This isn't actually that useful in basically any gameplay, but it's worth noting.

 After blasting herself into the air, Pureheart enters "Aerial Purity" state.